ozfortress/ozfortress_docs/docs/rules/highlander.md

 There are no current limits on the amount of out of region players on a roster.

 ### 2.2.
 Mercenary Limits
-Please note, mercenary limits are the same for both seasonal leagues.
-Teams can only make use of mercenaries within four matches per season.
-Each match should not go above the standard two mercenaries per team allowed in each match limit.
+Please note, mercenary limits are the different for both seasonal leagues.
+Teams **can only make use of mercenaries within four matches per season**.
+Each match should not go above **three mercenaries per team** allowed in each match.

 ### 2.3.
 Team Eligibility Requirements
 Teams are expected to have a certain amount of players (does not include any mercenaries) ready to start or continue a match.
 This expected amount of players differs for each format, and can be seen below.